-distMatrix hclust (\, "ward.D")
+distMatrix hclust (\, "ward D") Figure 3.

-FIGURE 3.
 Clusters of CFPs based on their similarity (dataset 1)

-Cluster 1 (on the extreme left) consisted of two spam emails from the same journal.
+emails from the same journal.
 Although these two emails were similar, the editor offered a discount for publication charges in one of them.
-This is a trick that predatory journals often use to encourage novice or inexperienced authors to submit papers (this practice is not unique to predatory journals because legitimate open-access (OA) journals also may provide a discount for their OA fee).
+This is a trick that predatory journals often use to encourage novice or inexperienced authors to submit papers (this practice is not unique to predatory journals because legitimate open-access journals also may provide a discount for their open-access fee).

 Cluster 2 included spam emails containing CFPs from predatory pharmacological journals.
 In these spam emails, an invitation for editorial board membership was included.
-Previous research shows that predatory journals are searching for new editors to increase their chances of receiving manuscripts from prospective authors who might be impressed by a prestigious editorial board .
+Previous research shows that predatory journals are searching for new editors to increase their chances of receiving manuscripts from prospective authors who might be impressed by a prestigious editorial board.